necusjz/p/_posts/Designing-Facebook-Messenger.md

 ## Capacity Estimation and Constraints
 Let's assume that we have 500 million daily active users and on average each user sends 40 messages daily; this gives us 20 billion messages per day.

-**Storage Estimation**: Let's assume that on average a message is 100 bytes, so to store all the messages for one day we would need 2TB of storage:
+**Storage estimates**: Let's assume that on average a message is 100 bytes, so to store all the messages for one day we would need 2TB of storage:
 > 20 billion messages * 100 bytes = 2 TB/day

 To store five years of chat history, we would need 3.6 petabytes of storage: